How Can We Help?

 If you’re new to Kicksite, or if you’ve recently had a lot of new students join, you may be wondering how to let students know what their PIN (ID number) is so they can check in for attendance using the Student Check-In screen.

-You can, of course, search the student by finding them in the Student List or typing their name in the Search field, and then tell the student their PIN.
+If you have sent the students invitations to create a user account, the student can log into their Member Portal and find their PIN on the top-right menu.
+Or you can, of course, search the student by finding them in the Student List or typing their name in the Search field, going to the Student Profile, and then tell the student their PIN.

 But a more efficient way is to print a list of student names and PINs so that students can look up their own PINs.

 To print a list of student PINs and names:

 1. In Kicksite, click Profiles in the left panel, and then click Students.